Mar5bar/flagella-analysis-pipeline/README.md

 MATLAB scripts require MATLAB (R2022a or above) with Curve Fitting Toolbox.
 Tested on MATLAB R2025b on macOS 15.6.1.

-Fiji scripts require [Fiji](https://imagej.net/software/fiji/).
+Fiji scripts require [Fiji](https://imagej.net/software/fiji/) (v2.0.0 or above).
 Tested on Fijji 2.16.0 on macOS 15.6.1.